PlatONnetwork/platon.py/docs/contracts.rst

 To run this example, you will need to install a few extra features:

-- The sandbox node provided by eth-tester.
+- The sandbox node provided by platon-tester.
 You can install it with:

 .. code-block:: bash